stuycs-gh-classrooms/nxtm-p00-pd10-cats/README.md

 ![image](https://github.com/user-attachments/assets/07aa6eb2-9f86-4543-86c6-bbc7baa8aca5)

+- Note: this force is meant to be in a gas container, meaning no energy is lost when the orbs collide with the wall

 ### Custom Force
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
   - mass